miccunifi/Loki/README.md

 Loki / web /
 folder into your document root.

-Create a database and restore the dump from:
+Create a database and create the required schema restoring the SQL dump from:
 /install/db/micc_interface_empty.sql.gz

-Download latest version of solr at this url: http://apache.fastbull.org/lucene/solr/4.7.1/solr-4.7.1.tgz
+Download the latest version of Solr from: http://apache.fastbull.org/lucene/solr/4.7.1/solr-4.7.1.tgz

-Untar the file and deploy solr under Tomcat using this tutorial: https://wiki.apache.org/solr/SolrTomcat#Installing_Solr_instances_under_Tomcat
+Un-tar the file and deploy Solr under Tomcat following this tutorial: https://wiki.apache.org/solr/SolrTomcat#Installing_Solr_instances_under_Tomcat

-Copy the all lib jars from
+Copy all the lib JARs from
 /install/solr/lib
-into solr installations and link them from solr-config.xml files.
+into the Solr installation and link them from solr-config.xml files.

-Alternatevely you can copy all these files under the tomcat web app lib folder (e.g. ….//WEB-INF/lib/) this is not the best way but it is very consistent.
+Alternatively you can copy all these files under the Tomcat web app lib/ folder (e.g. ….//WEB-INF/lib/) this is not the best way but it is very consistent.

-Copy in the same folder the logging configuration file: from solr/example/resources/log4j.properties to tomcat web app lib folder (e.g. ….//WEB-INF/lib/)
+Copy in the same folder the logging configuration file: from solr/example/resources/log4j.properties to Tomcat web app lib folder (e.g. ….//WEB-INF/lib/)

 In solr-config.xml check if this include lines are correctly linking to the jars